2023 Best Value Chemistry Schools in the Plains States Region

 Top 10 Best Chemistry Schools

-Our 2023 rankings named Metropolitan State University the best value school in the Plains States Region for chemistry students.
-Located in the city of Saint Paul, Metro State is a public college with a moderately-sized student population.
+Our analysis found Metropolitan State University to be the best value school for chemistry students who want to pursue a degree in the Plains States Region .
+Located in the large city of Saint Paul, Metro State is a public college with a moderately-sized student population.

-Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Metro State are $9,394 a year.
 Chemistry majors at Metro State take out an average of $26,913 in student loans while working on their egree.

 You’ll be in good company if you decide to attend Lindenwood University.
 It ranked #2 on our 2023 Best Value Chemistry Schools in the Plains States Region list.
 Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a medium-sized student population.